abiquo/code-review-dashboard/README.md

 Running
 -------

-Once you have the token configured you can run the dashboard as follows:
+Once you have installed the requirements you can run the dashboard as follows:

     python application.py